-'Unprecedented' monsoon rains India leave 11 people dead in western India
+'Unprecedented' monsoon rains India leave 14 people dead in western India

 "Because of this, a large amount of water entered low-lying areas and caused a lot of damage.
 There is the possibility that some people were swept away and some people were killed after a wall collapsed over there," he added.

 Most of the rain came on Wednesday, and carried over until early Thursday.
-15,000 people were evacuated from Baramati, one of the worst-affected areas, said Fadnavis.
+15,000 people were evacuated from Baramati, one of the worst-affected areas, and 38 emergency shelters were set up, officials say.

-At least 11 people have died, including a 9-year-old boy, according to Prashant Ranpise, chief fire officer of the Pune Fire Brigade, who said the deaths resulted from buildings and walls collapsing during flash floods.
+At least 14 people have died, including a 9-year-old boy, according to district and state officials.
+Prashant Ranpise, chief fire officer of the Pune Fire Brigade, said many of the deaths resulted from buildings and walls collapsing during flash floods.

+Another nine people are still missing, according to Naval Kishore Kumar, the Pune district collector.

 School students waded through shin-deep water to get to school, and motorcyclists drove through flooded streets.
 Apartment complexes were flooded, and residents stepped through mud-covered floors to clear debris from their homes.